donphi/human-loop-hypothesis/data_ingestion/ukb_journals_extraction/README.md

 3. Downloading only new publications when the source file is updated
 4. Downloading the corresponding files in a reliable, resumable manner
 5. Tracking download statistics and handling failures gracefully
+6. Using Sci-Hub as a fallback for non-PDF URLs or failed downloads

 The goal is to build and maintain a comprehensive corpus of UK Biobank research papers for further analysis, embedding generation, and hypothesis testing.